4dh/GRDN/readme.md

 If you use GRDN AI code or ideas in your project or research, please cite it as follows (IEEE style): <br>
 **D. Heymann, "GRDN AI: Companion Planting Optimization App," 2024.
 [Online].
 Available: https://github.com/4dh/GRDN, https://huggingface.co/spaces/danidanidani/GRDN.AI.3.
 [Accessed: Day-Month-Year].**

+## Related Blog post on Medium
+I wrote a blog that dives into some of the core tech: https://medium.com/@dheymann314/ai-infused-optimization-in-the-wild-developing-a-companion-planting-app-357e5da29d10